GGTINE/Balanced-Clustering-Contrastive-Learning-for-Long-Tailed-Data-Recognition/README.md

 ```

 ### Cifar-100-LT
-To do supervised training with BCCL for 200 epochs on Cifar-100-LT with 1 gpus, run
+To do supervised training with BCCL for 200 epochs on Cifar-100-LT with 1 GPU, run
 ```
 python main.py --dataset cifar100 \
   --arch resnet32 --epochs 200 --temp 0.1 \